Smoac/openbis-fork/docs/system-documentation/docker/usage.md

 ## Database

-The **database container** `openbis-database` provides a relational database through **PostgreSQL server** to guarantee persistence for any data created while running openBIS.
+The **database container** `openbis-db` provides a relational database through **PostgreSQL server** to guarantee persistence for any data created while running openBIS.
 This includes user and authorization data, openBIS entities and their metadata, as well as index information about all datasets.
 It is required to have database superuser privileges.

 ```
 $ docker run -d \
-  --name openbis-database \
+  --name openbis-db \
-  --hostname openbis-database \
+  --hostname openbis-db \
   --network openbis-network \
-  -v openbis-database-data:/var/lib/postgresql/data \
+  -v openbis-db-data:/var/lib/postgresql/data \
   -e POSTGRES_PASSWORD=mysecretpassword \
   -e PGDATA=/var/lib/postgresql/data \
   postgres:15;
 ```

 The running database container can be inspected to fetch logs.
-The database has started up successfully when the openbis-database container logs the following message: "database system is ready to accept connections":
+The database has started up successfully when the openbis-db container logs the following message: "database system is ready to accept connections":

 ```
-$ docker logs openbis-database;
+$ docker logs openbis-db;
 2024-01-19 18:37:50.984 UTC [1] LOG:  database system is ready to accept connections
 ```

-The volume created (`openbis-database-data`) can be inspected to check the mountpoint where the database data is physically stored.
+The volume created (`openbis-db-data`) can be inspected to check the mountpoint where the database data is physically stored.

 ```
-$ docker volume inspect openbis-database-data;
+$ docker volume inspect openbis-db-data;
 [
     {
         "CreatedAt": "2024-01-19T19:37:48+01:00",
         "Driver": "local",
         "Labels": null,
-        "Mountpoint": "/var/lib/docker/volumes/openbis-database-data/_data",
+        "Mountpoint": "/var/lib/docker/volumes/openbis-db-data/_data",
-        "Name": "openbis-database-data",
+        "Name": "openbis-db-data",
         "Options": null,
         "Scope": "local"
     }